-APPENDIX B: Disadvantaged Communities Verification
+APPENDIX B: Disadvantaged Communities

-Disadvantaged Communities are a qualifying service area of a project serving residential connections within a public water system that is disproportionately impacted by economic, health, and environmental burdens.
-Potential qualifying areas will be assessed by the below indicators including population served, social vulnerability, environmental health disparities, and affordability of average annual water charges.
-Projects verified as disadvantaged communities may be eligible for loan subsidy, though qualifying as disadvantaged does not guarantee subsidy or principal forgiveness.
-This information is provided to familiarize yourself with the indicators the DWSRF underwriters use to verify if the service area of a proposed project qualifies as a disadvantaged community.
+Disadvantaged Communities (DAC) are a qualifying service area of a project serving residential connections within a public water system that is disproportionately impacted by economic, health, and environmental burdens.
+Potential qualifying areas will be assessed by indicators including but not limited to population served, social vulnerability, environmental health disparities, or economic hardship.
+Projects verified as serving disadvantaged communities are eligible for loan subsidy, though loan principal forgiveness is not quaranteed.